cloudflare/cloudflare-docs/content/workers/platform/storage-objects.md

 It is ideal for projects that require:

 * Storage for files which are infrequently accessed.
-* Large object storage (e.g. gigabytes or more per object)
+* Large object storage (for example, gigabytes or more per object).
 * Strong consistency per object.
-* Asset storage for websites (see the [caching guide](https://developers.cloudflare.com/r2/data-access/public-buckets/#caching))
+* Asset storage for websites (refer to [caching guide](https://developers.cloudflare.com/r2/data-access/public-buckets/#caching))

 To get started with R2: